Romania profile - Timeline

 2001 January - Parliament approves a law aimed at returning to its original owners property nationalised during the Communist era.

-2003 October - Romanians vote in a referendum on a new constitution meant to bring their country into line with members of the European Union.
+2003 October - Referendum approves constitution to bring Romania into line with European Union membership.

 2004 March - Romania admitted to Nato.

-2004 October - President Iliescu ends decades of denial by admitting Romanian complicity in Nazi-driven Holocaust of World War II when hundreds of thousands of Jews and Romanies were sent to their deaths by the country's fascist leadership.
+2004 October - President Iliescu ends decades of denial by admitting Romanian complicity in Nazi-driven Holocaust when hundreds of thousands of Jews and Gypsies were sent to their deaths by the country's fascist leadership.

 2004 November-December - Centrist alliance leader Traian Basescu elected president.
-His ally Calin Tariceanu becomes prime minister.
-Both pledge to speed up EU-oriented reforms.
+Ally Calin Tariceanu becomes prime minister with agenda of speeding up EU-oriented reforms.

-2005 May - Parliament ratifies EU accession treaty.
+2005 April - Romania signs EU accession treaty.

-2005 December - US Secretary of State Condoleeza Rice visits, signs agreement which will allow US to use Romanian military bases.
+2005 December - US Secretary of State Condoleezza Rice visits, signs agreement which will allow US to use Romanian military bases.

 2007 January - Romania and Bulgaria join the European Union, raising the EU membership to 27.